 In this post, we’ll explain the “411 Length Required” status code and what causes it.
 Then, we’ll show you how to locate and fix this error.
 Let’s get started!

-An Introduction to the “411 Length Required” Error
+What Is the “411 Length Required” Error?

 Whenever you click on a link or search for a URL, your browser will send a request to the website’s server.
 Then, the server will process the request and respond by sending the requested data.